Wisconsin Misdemeanor and Felony Theft Laws

 The total amount awarded for punitive damages and attorneys' fees cannot exceed $500 for each retail theft violation.
 (The combined amount caps out at $300 for a juvenile offender.)

 If you were arrested for or charged with a theft crime, contact a Wisconsin criminal defense attorney.
 Even a minor theft offense can have permanent negative consequences, so it's important to bring an attorney on board as soon as possible.
-Be sure to ask your attorney about the effects theft charges may have on current or future employment, ability to obtain housing, and even immigration status.
-An experienced attorney will know the law, possible defenses, and both the short- and long-term consequences for your situation.
+Be sure to ask your attorney about the effects a conviction may have on current or future employment, ability to obtain housing, and even immigration status.
+An experienced attorney will know the law, possible defenses, and both the short- and long-term consequences of your situation.

 DEFEND YOUR RIGHTS